terrybrashaw/Wrest/Misc.md

  - In towns, there should be interactable objects to draw attention of players from a large distance.
 For example: a bell in a tower you can ring.

+### End-game possibilities ###
+Battle Royale:
+ - Before a server-wipe the server goes into a Battle Royale.
+ - Harmful gas closes in on a randomly selected bunker over a period of 15-20 minutes
+ - Last player alive wins.

 ### Things to keep in mind ###
 Keep walls flat (https://youtu.be/kapUHDkeCE8)
+ESP Honeypot
 Resin

+### Server settings ###
+The server decides which languages are allowed.

 ### Removed ###
 - **Bunny Hopping** - While mid-air, landing on a down-angled slope and jumping again within ~50ms of landing will increase velocity.